Our cattle are Brahman and Brahman cross cows bred with a Charolais bull to produce first cross Charbrays.

 This also returns and improves mineralisation in the soil, which contributes to a better quality of meat and eggs.

-The beef that we will sell direct to consumers, when licensed to do so, will be from cattle bred on our farm and handled humanely with Low Stress Stock handling techniques, and with an absolute minimum of chemical support against parasites.
+The beef that we will sell direct to consumers, will be from cattle bred on our farm and handled humanely with Low Stress Stock handling techniques, and with an absolute minimum of chemical support against parasites.
 (Due to our location in the coastal area, some support is needed.)
-Through the cell grazing/pasture resting approach, and Joel Salatin processes of pasture sanitisation, we are aiming for our cattle to be totally chemical treatment free.
+Through the cell grazing/pasture resting approach, and Joel Salatin processes of using laying hens for pasture sanitisation, we are aiming for our cattle to be totally chemical treatment free.

 Our cattle will then be taken to the nearest abattoir so their stress is minimised, thus treating them well and aiming for tender meat.